paroque28/DNA/README.md

 # Conclusions and Recomendations
+* The matrix technique of finding the path is pretty easy and also very efficient.
+Although it can be hard to understand at first is easy to code.
+* The alignment algorithm used in this project works as charm, making fast pattern recognition on dna sequences.
 * Opening a large .dna file can take a while, changing the implementation to 2-bit code would make smaller but unreadable to text editors.
 * Calling the random generation seed at the begining of the problem solves problems that cause the seed to be the same every run.